Invite friends and family to read the obituary and add memories.

 Ronald is survived by his wife, Marcia Harms of Lee's Summit, Missouri and sons, Ross Harms and Samantha of Lee's Summit, Missouri, and Brad Harms of Blue Springs, Missouri; his grandson, Hudson Harms; and two sisters, Janice Tanner of Loveland, Colorado and Linda Pelton (Loren) of Colleyville, Texas.
 Ron was preceded in death by his parents.

-Funeral service will be held at 10:30 AM on Friday, March 6, 2026 at Swaim Funeral Chapel in Dodge City.
-Visitation will be on Thursday, March 5, 2026 from 1:00 PM to 8:00 PM at Swaim Funeral Chapel.
+Funeral service will be held at 10:30 AM on Friday, March 6, 2026 at Holy Cross Lutheran Church in Dodge City.
+Visitation will be on Thursday, March 5, 2026 from 1:00 PM to 8:00 PM with the family receiving friends from 6:00 to 8:00pm at Swaim Funeral Chapel.
 Burial will follow at the Kansas Veterans' Cemetery at Ft.
 Dodge with Military Honors by KSARNG Military Honors and SWKS Veterans' Honor Guard.
 Memorial donations can be made to Holy Cross Lutheran Church or Kansas Soldiers Home Activity Fund both in care of the funeral home.
-Thoughts and memorials may be shared in the online guestbook at www.swaimfuneralhome.com.
+Thoughts and memories may be shared in the online guestbook at www.swaimfuneralhome.com.

 This site is protected by reCAPTCHA and the